dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 Lower bound:
-* can be used in variable declaration and in methods
+* can be used in variable, method, class declaration - because such syntax is only allowed with `extends` keyword
-* can't be used with type parameter and inside classes
+* type parameter declarations define a known type, not an unknown flexible "any supertype"
+* upper bound can be E or wildcard, yet lower bound - only wildcard
 ```java
 import java.util.ArrayList;
 import java.util.List;